Blow-up in finite or infinite time of the 2D cubic Zakharov-Kuznetsov equation: Appendix

-We know that $Q$ decays exponentially fast, therefore, we can take the computational square region $[-L,L] \times [-L,L]$ to approximate the real space $\mathbb{R}^2$.
+We next introduce a mapping, which changes the domain from $[-1,1]$ to $[-L,L]$, with more points concentrated around the center.

-We cannot assign too many grid points in each dimension, however, we do want to put more grid points in the center region of the computational domain $[-L,L] \times [-L,L]$, where the function $Q$ has the largest amplitude and gradient.
-We, therefore, redistribute the mesh grid based on the original Chebyshev collocation points.
+{\it Chebyshev collocation points.} We take the computational square region $[-L,L] \times [-L,L]$ to approximate the real space $\mathbb{R}^2$, and since $Q$ decays exponentially fast, this is a reasonable computational domain even if $L$ is not too large.
+We can not assign too many grid points in each dimension, however, we put more grid points in the center region of the computational domain $[-L,L] \times [-L,L]$, where our functions such as the ground state $Q$ have the largest amplitude and gradient.
+We, therefore, redistribute the mesh grid based on Chebyshev collocation points.

-Consider the mapping $T$ that maps the points more concentrated near the origin:
+Consider the mapping $T$ that concentrates more points near the origin:

-here, $\xi$ represents the Chebyshev collocation points and $x$ is the grid points in the computational interval, which are more concentrated at the center that we use to discretize the ground state function $Q$ and the operator $B+P$.
-One possible mapping that we choose is
+here, $\xi$ represents the Chebyshev collocation points and $x$ represents the grid points in the computational interval, which are more concentrated at the center.
+One possible mapping is

 for some constant parameter $a$.